SonmezCankurt/SolidPrinciples/OpenClosedPrinciple/README.md

 ## Conclusion

 By adhering to the OCP, as demonstrated in the good design example, new shapes can be seamlessly added without modifying existing code.
 This ensures a more extensible and maintainable codebase.

+However, remember that each principle may have its disadvantage when taken to extremes.
+Adhering to the principle can sometimes lead to added complexity and abstractions, potentially extending development time and creating unnecessarily intricate structures.